garlicdevs/Arcade-Learning-Environment/README.md

 ```

-## Citing The Arcade Learning Environment
+## Support the authors of The Arcade Learning Environment

-If you use the ALE in your research, we ask that you please cite the following.

 *M. G. Bellemare, Y. Naddaf, J. Veness and M. Bowling.
 The Arcade Learning Environment: An Evaluation Platform for General Agents, Journal of Artificial Intelligence Research, Volume 47, pages 253-279, 2013.*